WobiWanKenobi/WobiWanKenobi/README.md

 # 💫 About Me:
 B.Sc. graduate in Computer Science.
-Passionate about machine learning/AI, 3D algorithms.
+Passionate about machine learning/AI, 3D algorithms and geospatial applications.

 # 💻 Tech Stack: